AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Capitalization issue on "Clay dosing" (Clay is not typically a proper noun unless you're talking about American Idol alum Clay Aiken)
 </div>

 Once the influent passes through the turbidimeter, it moves through the flocculator.
-Upon entering the flocculator, the untreated water is dosed with the coagulant Poly-Aluminum-Chloride (PACl).
-The coagulant pump is manually set up to control how much of the Coagulant stock enters the system.
-When a dose is chosen, the team uses a python markdown file to determine the stock concentration.
-Additionally, the markdown file is used to determine number of rotations per minute (RPM) required for the pump to achieve the desired concentration of coagulant inside of the system.
-For more on coagulant dosing, see the Manual.
+Upon entering the flocculator, the untreated water is dosed with Poly-Aluminum-Chloride (PAC), which is the coagulant Aguaclara utilizes.
+The Coagulant pump is manually set up to control how much of the Coagulant stock enters the system.
+When a dose is chosen, the team uses a python doc (converted from the team's old MathCAD files) to determine the stock concentration and required RPM of the pump.
+For more on Coagulant dosing, see the Manual.
 The treated water then passes through the coiled tube that is the flocculator, which allows for the formation of flocs.
-After passing through the flocculator, the flow then enters the bottom of the recirculator where upflow begins.
+The end of the flocculator then enters the bottom of the recirculator where upflow begins.
 The effluent that exits through the top of the tube settler then flows through the effluent turbidimeter.
 This is where the turbidity of the effluent is determined; the goal is to reach an NTU of 0.3 or lower.
-After flowing through the effluent turbidimeter, the wastewater flows out of the system and is discarded.
+After the effluent turbidimeter, the wastewater flows out towards the wastewater drainage.

 <div class="alert alert-block alert-danger">
 Is "Poly-Aluminum-Chloride (PAC)" the conventional name?
 (Hint: the acronym has a hidden l to denoate chloride)